Bachelor's Degrees in Psychology

 Median Salary (2023): $77,030

-Additional Education After a Bachelor's Degree in Psychology
+Additional Education After Earning a Bachelor of Psychology

 Many psych majors pursue a graduate degree.
 With a master’s degree in psychology, you can become a therapist or counselor.
 Most psychologists need a doctorate to practice.
 Advancing your education can mean a higher earning potential and new career opportunities.